GEO9915 – Ecological Climatology

 PhD candidates who have been admitted to another higher education institution must apply for a position as a visiting student within a given deadline.

-The courses GEO5915 and GEO9915 have a joint admission with a joint capacity of 20 students and PhD students will be prioritized place at the course.
+The courses GEO5915 and GEO9915 have a joint admission with a joint capacity of 20 students, and PhD candidates will be given priority in admission to the course.
 Applicants will be ranked in the following order:

 - Master's students in Biosciences